harshsinh/harshsinh.github.io/README.md

 ## Overview

-This website follows a simple, content-focused design philosophy inspired by sites like gwern.net and voiceaiandvoiceagents.com.
+This website follows a simple, content-focused design philosophy.
 It emphasizes typography, readability, and minimal complexity.

 ## Features